wolftype/versor/README.md

-This package provides operations and draw routines for conformal geometric algebra, a relatively new spatial computing model used by physicists, engineers, and artists. _Versor_ is designed to make graphical experimentation of conformal geometric algebra within a C++ environment easier.
+This package provides operations and draw routines for conformal geometric algebra, a relatively new spatial computing model used by physicists, engineers, and artists. _Versor_ is designed to make graphical experimentation of geometric algebra within a C++ environment easier.
 You can use this library to draw geometrical things, explore spherical and hyperbolic spaces, transformations, design robots, etc.
 I am using it for my PhD on bio-inspired engineering.